farah-rabie/GeosciencePlusAI/Notebooks/README.md

 - [Notebook 2](https://colab.research.google.com/drive/1XBw8szzPbncOdTNxsRJgoHswk_BOnDz_?usp=sharing) on clustering well log data using the K-Means algorithm;
 - [Notebook 3](https://colab.research.google.com/drive/1-9Az597WtJgnU_5o0FHbbc41u3TtABs0?usp=sharing) covering classification using Machine Learning algorithms.

+The Google Colab versions of the notebooks are the most up-to-date.

 ### How to Use

 Click on a notebook link to open it in Google Colab.
 In the Colab interface, go to *File > Save a copy in Drive* to save your own editable copy.